databrotherscz/text-search-slicer/README.md

 ## Issues 🐞
 - Filtering hierarchy fields is not supported.
+- Power BI native 'Clear all slicers' button not supported.

 *Feel free to create an **issue** with the problem description or **contact us** at [info@databrothers.cz](mailto:info@databrothers.cz).*